 - Dr. Claire Higgins is one of the featured guest speakers.
 Its been a while since we heard from her.
 Her talk is titled: “Integrating Computational and Biological Approaches to Modulate Hair.”

 - Surprisingly, another of the featured speakers Dr. Juanita Anders will talk about “Photobiomodulation Therapy for the Treatment of Hair Loss”.
 A lot of people are very skeptical about low-level laser therapy, but I always felt that there was some logic to light energy impacting hair growth and hair cells positively.
 Even 15 minutes daily exposure to direct sunlight seems to make my hair feel better.
 Dr. Calos Puig and Dr. Robert Haber will also talk about LLLT and light for hair growth.

 - Yet another unexpected presentation entails the positive correlation between Vitamin D deficiency and hair loss.
-The latest findings are courtery of Dr. Sharon Keene’s incredible case report of a severely vitamin D defiicient patient.
+The latest findings are courtesy of Dr. Sharon Keene’s incredible case report of a severely vitamin D deficient patient.
 His vitamin D value was just 12ng/ml, which is also around what mine is when I do not supplement.
 This patient regrew significant hair after completing a 6-week course of weekly dosing of 50,000 IU vitamin D3, followed by 10,000 IU/week for 8 months.
 I often stop taking my own Vitamin D supplement (and it might even be expired as I always store it outside), but will surely reconsider this winter.